 Immediately before the pandemic took hold in 2020, new home starts were up and demand was strong.
 Adding even more demand at the beginning of the pandemic put immense strain on the supply that was struggling to come back online.
 While many businesses were forced to shut down completely, even the less severe restrictions created extreme bottlenecks in the supply chain as mills were operating sporadically or not at all.
 From April 2020 to April 2021, the price of lumber jumped an unprecedented 365%, according to Texas A&M.

 Lastly, the February 2021 freeze event in the south caused many of the plants that produce resins and adhesives for panel lumber to shut down, wreaking havoc on the panel lumber market.

-When you add all of this up, it's easy to see why prices went to the levels they did.
+When you add all of this up, it's easy to see why prices rose to the levels that they did.
 The supply chain can be long and complex, reaching from the deep woods into the hub of every metropolis.
-When you add in an unprecedented reaction to a pandemic, problems and costs are sure to rise.
+When you added in an unprecedented reaction to a pandemic, problems and costs were destined to accumulate.

-In reaction to the sudden and drastic price increases many of the large, national builders put the breaks on new starts, easing the red-lined demand on lumber and lumber based products.
+In reaction to the sudden and drastic price increases many of the large, national builders put the brakes on new starts, easing the red-lined demand for lumber and lumber-based products.
 Along with the big guys, even small developers put projects on a brief hold to weather the storm.
-Additionally mills were brought back on line to full capacity and new mills were started up thanks to investments from the nations largest milling companies.
+Additionally, mills were brought back online to full capacity, and new mills were started up thanks to investments from the largest milling companies.

-Because of this, lumber futures dropped for six solid weeks in a row starting from the stratospheric peak in May.
-It is the largest drop in price in the history of the commodity, which is no surprise given where prices were in the spring.
+Because of this, lumber futures dropped for six solid weeks in a row starting from the stratospheric peak in May 2021.
+From May 2021 to June alone, the price per 1,000 board feet dropped precipitously from $1,700 to $800.
+It was the largest drop in the history of lumber, which is no surprise given where prices were in the spring of 2021.